GO! by Bet YeldemI am desperate for playing Star Wars

 justifying that the pain was always worth what was

-the greatest adventure of life… every time.
+the greatest adventure of life

-We’ll ride our bikes with no hands,
+Well ride our bikes with no hands,

 our skateboards with no helmets.

-We’ll race to the tops of trees, double daring each other
+Well race to the tops of trees, double daring each other

 further out on flimsy limbs